 This output confirms that UFW is active and will start automatically when your Debian server is rebooted.

-After installing Fail2Ban, it’s essential to set up and configure it to suit your server environment.
+After installing Fail2Ban, you will need to configure it to suit your server environment.
 Fail2Ban comes with two default configuration files located at /etc/fail2ban/jail.conf and /etc/fail2ban/jail.d/defaults-debian.conf.
+Before making any changes, create a backup copy to preserve your customizations across package updates.

 To preserve your custom settings, create copies of the configuration files with the .local extension.
-Fail2Ban will prioritize reading .local files over .conf files.
-By creating .local files, you ensure that your settings are not lost during updates, and you’ll always have a fresh copy to revert to in case of misconfiguration.
+Fail2Ban prioritizes reading .local files over .conf files, so your customizations remain intact during package upgrades.
+By creating .local files, you ensure that your settings are not lost during updates, and you will always have a fresh copy to revert to in case of misconfiguration.

 Create a Backup Configuration File (jail.local)

-Execute the following command to create a copy of the jail.conf file:
+Execute the following command to create a working copy of the jail.conf file:

 sudo cp /etc/fail2ban/jail.conf /etc/fail2ban/jail.local